nick-allen/python-marten/README.md

 * YAML

-## Environment Variable Expansion
+## Nested Environment Variable Expansion

-Environment variables in values with the format `$VAR` or `${VAR}` are automatically expanded
+Strings in values with the format `$VAR` or `${VAR}` are automatically expanded as environment variables

-Unset environment variables are unmodified
+Variables that are unset are left unmodified

 ```
 > echo '{"REPLACED1": "This ${ENV}", "REPLACED2": "Second $ENV", "IGNORED": "${MISSING}"}' > .marten/environ.json